hijam-git/Porda-AI/README.md

 - Enhances user experience by showing as much of the halal surrounding content as possible.

 💠 **Low Resource Consumption:**
-- Optimized to run efficiently on both desktop and mobile devices, ensuring it does not slow down your device or impact other tasks.
+- Optimized to run efficiently on both desktop and laptop, ensuring it does not slow down your device or impact other tasks.

 ## How to Use